top of page

 You've come for the monumental history, but the soul of Cairo is found in its everyday rituals, its literature, and its inherited traditions.

-Born and raised just a few kilometers from the pyramids, here is the scannable guide to the 15 authentic experiences my family taught me to love, revealing the city's literary cafés, artisan alleys, and daily rituals that guidebooks miss
+Born and raised just a few kilometers from the pyramids, here is the scannable guide to the 15 unique experiences my family taught me to love, revealing the city's literary cafés, artisan alleys, and daily rituals that guidebooks miss

 Local Cairo Experience